AutomateOrBust/content-docs/content-repo/extra-docs/articles/PS-Remote.md

 description: Overview of how to configure your Windows environment and XSOAR for the PowerShell Remoting integration.
 ---

-PowerShell Remoting is a built-in feature in Windows hosts that enables connecting to hosts remotely in order to execute scripts and PowerShell commands.
-By using PowerShell Remoting, the SOC analyst or incident responder is able to connect to the Windows host in order to perform various tasks such as gathering data, remediating the host, move files to and from the host to XSOAR, and much more.
+PowerShell Remoting is a built-in feature in Windows hosts that enables connecting to hosts remotely to execute scripts and PowerShell commands.
+By using PowerShell Remoting, the SOC analyst or incident responder is able to connect to the Windows host to perform  tasks such as gathering data, remediating the host, moving files to and from the host to Cortex XSOAR, and much more.
 ## Pack Workflow
 Follow the instructions in this article to configure your Windows environment and the PowerShell Remoting integration.

-After configuring the integration you will be able to perform various tasks on Windows hosts, including running PowerShell commands and scripts, as well as gather forensic data.
+After configuring the integration you can perform various tasks on Windows hosts, including running PowerShell commands and scripts, as well as gathering forensic data.

 ## In This Pack
-The PowerShell Remoting content pack includes the following content item.
+The PowerShell Remoting content pack includes the following content item:
 ### Integrations
 The [PowerShell Remoting](https://xsoar.pan.dev/docs/reference/integrations/power-shell-remoting) integration.

 ## Before You Start
 Disclaimer: The integration was created and tested on Windows Server 2016 with PowerShell version 5.1.14393.3866.
 This article provides configuration instructions for this environment.
 Your required configuration may vary if using a different Windows Server version.
 Keep in mind that WinRM is entirely a Microsoft feature.
 We highly recommend you perform all actions listed here on test/staging environments prior to implementing on production environments.
-Also it's important to note that WinRM has security implications to consider as described [here](https://docs.microsoft.com/en-us/powershell/scripting/learn/remoting/winrmsecurity?view=powershell-7.1).
+Also note that WinRM has security implications to consider as described [here](https://docs.microsoft.com/en-us/powershell/scripting/learn/remoting/winrmsecurity?view=powershell-7.1).

 The integration in its current version works with HTTP using NTLM authentication or HTTPS using basic authentication.
 PowerShell remoting does encrypt the session even on HTTP; however, the initial connection is unencrypted.
 If you decide to use basic authentication keep in mind it isn`t considered a secure authentication method; however, since the whole session is encrypted via SSL this compensates for the less secure authentication method.

 ### Network Settings
-Your XSOAR server will require access on ports 5985,5986 TCP to the hosts on which you want to run the integration.
+Your XSOAR server requires access on ports 5985,5986 TCP to the hosts on which you want to run the integration.
 Take into consideration both the network firewall and the localhost firewall.
-If using the Windows firewall, make sure to create a relevant Group Policy Object (GPO) to allow traffic on the relevant ports.
-The configuration of the Windows firewall GPO is not in the scope of this article.
+If using the Windows firewall, create a relevant Group Policy Object (GPO) to allow traffic on the relevant ports.
+The configuration of the Windows firewall GPO is not within the scope of this article.
 The same goes for other local host firewall agents.
 For WinRM over HTTPS, open port 5986 TCP.

 ### Permissions
-The user who will execute the PowerShell remote commands on the endpoint will require local admin credentials.
-Potentially more granular permissions can be applied; however, this was not tested and therefore not in the scope of this article.
-For basic authentication make sure to use a local user and not a domain user.
+The user who executes the PowerShell remote commands on the endpoint requires local admin credentials.
+Potentially more granular permissions can be applied; however, this was not tested and therefore not within the scope of this article.
+For basic authentication, use a local user and not a domain user.

 ### Domain Settings
-For a Windows 2016 environment Active Directory domain, perform the following.
+For a Windows 2016 environment Active Directory domain, perform the following:

 On your 2016 Domain Controller, create a new OU (Organizational Unit) and move the computer accounts you wish to enable Powershell Remoting on to the new OU.
 1. Open the Active Directory Users and Computers tool.